-But how to book a pilgrimage Kumano Kodo in Japanese?
+But how to book a pilgrimage to Kumano Kodo in Japanese?
 Most of the websites we found had no English version available, even on requests in English.
-But one thing became clear quite quick while surfing through to the only few, overpriced British or American websites: An affordable trip would not be possible by booking on those websites.
-How to book a budget and payable Pilgrimage trip in Japan?
+But one thing became clear rapidly while surfing through to the only few, overpriced British or American websites: An affordable trip would not be possible by booking on those websites.
+How to book a budget and payable Pilgrimage trip to Japan?

-Our TIP: More or less by accident, we discovered further back on page suggestions of Google an inconspicuous website, that turned out to be a true treasure for planning our trip: Kumano – Travel.
+Our TIP: More or less accidentally, we discovered further back on page suggestions of Google an inconspicuous website, that turned out to be a true treasure for planning our trip: Kumano – Travel.
 Bull’s-eye!

-Depending on your individual condition, the length of the day hiking distance and special eating habits travelers can create their own Pilgrimage tour in the Wakayama mountains of Japan.
-Select your personal favorite out of a list of different guest houses, hotels and pensions, which afterward will be requested to the local tourism office.
+Depending on your individual condition, the length of the day hiking distance, and special eating habits travelers can create their Pilgrimage tour in the Wakayama mountains of Japan.
+Select your personal favorite out of a list of different guest houses, hotels, and pensions, which afterward will be requested by the local tourism office.
 After confirming your selection you will be asked to pay via credit card.
 What if your requested accommodations won’t be available anymore?
 You will receive a matching alternative mostly within the next 24-48 hours via email.
 There is even more!
 You will find an overview of all possible hiking trails including maps and actually warnings or detours.
-Just download them and combine the matching maps to your own guidebook.
+Just download them and combine the matching maps to your guidebook.
 Perfect for our Gay Couple Pilgrimage Japan Kumano Kodo.

-3. Which Hiking Route to Choose for a 3 to 4 days hike?
+Chose Your Hiking Routes for 3 to 4 days

-We decided for the Nakahechi Route, “The Imperial Route to Kumano”, that was most matching to our conditions and time frames.. well at least we thought it will.
+We decided on the Nakahechi Route, “The Imperial Route to Kumano”, which was most matching to our conditions and time frames… well, at least we thought it will.
 Already since the 10th century AD the tradition of making a pilgrimage started by the Japanese Imperial ancestors.
 The Nakahechi Route starts in Kii-Tanabe heading East via Takijiri-Oji, Takahara, Hongu, Yunomine Onsen to Nachi with an altitude difference of up to 800 meters.
-A challenge, undoubtedly but a nature trip we were very much looking forward to it.
+A challenge, undoubtedly, but a nature trip we were very much looking forward to it.

-Are you seriously thinking of doing a Pilgrimage Kumano Kodo in Japan?
+Luggage-Service!
+Are you seriously thinking of doing a Pilgrimage to Kumano Kodo in Japan?
 Then please do not despair when thinking of your luggage you might have to carry the whole hike up and downhill.
-Japan has a super handy system to solve your luggage problems already before you will have them: a luggage-delivery-service all over the country.
-Almost all accommodations offer this service, where you simply can ask and proceed your luggage at the hotel reception for a payable amount of your holiday money.
+Japan has a super handy system to solve your luggage problems already before you will have them: a luggage-delivery service all over the country.
+Almost all accommodations offer this service, where you simply can ask and proceed with your luggage at the hotel reception for a payable amount of your holiday money.
 The only thing you need to know is the destination address.
 That’s it.

 Harvest Hotel Nanki Tanabe | Kii-Tanabe | West Wakayama

-Our Tip 2 for Kii-Tanabe: Only a 5 minutes walk away from the hotel you will find the small Italian restaurant らんず full of Porcelain figures and cheesy fun interior, but delicious pasta 😉 Vegetarians: pay attention and better ask 3 times more for meat-free food (be precisely about chicken, fish etc..).
-This is an advice for a trip to Japan in general, but even more for our Gay Couple Pilgrimage Japan Kumano Kodo.
+Our Tip 2 for Kii-Tanabe: Only a 5-minute walk away from the hotel you will find the small Italian restaurant らんず full of Porcelain and cheesy fun interior, but delicious pasta 😉 Vegetarians: pay attention and better ask 3 times more for meat-free food (be precisely about chicken, fish, etc..).
+This is advice for a trip to Japan in general, but even more for our Gay Couple Pilgrimage Japan Kumano Kodo.

-Next morning after a good sleep in comfortable hotel beds, breakfast and checking in our luggage to send it out to Hongu, we took a taxi to Kii-Tanabe bus station.
-From here we jumped on a real vintage and almost empty bus in direction Takijiri-Oji.
-If you are not sure, which bus to take, just ask at the help desk for the Kumano Kodo Trail.
+The next morning after a good sleep in comfortable hotel beds, breakfast, and checking in our luggage to send it out to Hongu, we took a taxi to Kii-Tanabe bus station.
+From here we jumped on a real vintage and almost empty bus in the direction Takijiri-Oji.
+If you are not certain, which bus to take, just ask at the help desk for the Kumano Kodo Trail.
 The girls working there were really friendly and helpful.

-After half an hour non-stop walking we reached the first plateau in between the climb.
+After half an hour of non-stop walking, we reached the first plateau in between the climb.
 Here we recognized for the first time, how high we already climbed.
 Incredible.
-Unexpected huge spider webs with really big and colorful 8-legged friends in the middle lined our way through a noisy surrounding full of unidentified insects sounds.
+Unexpected huge spider webs with huge and colorful 8-legged friends in the middle lined our way through a noisy surrounding full of unidentified insect sounds.
 What a spectacular natural environment.